 This is a fun two player game that gives upper elementary students a chance to practice comparing fractions.
 To play, students each get half of the fraction cards.
 Then, both students flip a card at the same time.
 The person with the largest fraction gets to keep both cards.
 At the end of the game, whoever has the most cards wins.

 If students happen to flip over the same fraction or equivalent fractions, then they each flip over one more additional card.
-The person that flipped over the largest fraction gets to keep all 4 cards.
+The person who flipped over the largest fraction gets to keep all 4 cards.

 6. Equivalent Fraction Sort